quan-nh/dapr-samples/2.hello-kubernetes/README.md

 ## Step 7 - Confirm Successful Persistence

-Hit the Node.js app's order endpoint to get the latest order.
+Hit the Clojure app's order endpoint to get the latest order.
 Grab the external IP address that we saved before and, append "/order" and perform a GET request against it (enter it into your browser, use Postman, or curl it!):

 ```
 curl $NODE_APP/order